 Drink plenty of water throughout the day so you’re well hydrated for class.
 Proper hydration helps all your bodily systems and makes you feel more comfortable in the heat.

 Chose a time that’s convenient for you and show up 15-20 minutes early to sign up and meet the teacher.
-Wear clothes you are comfortable sweating in.
-No loose or baggy clothing.
-Be ready to sweat, stretch and have fun!
+Wear clothes you are comfortable sweating in and bring a mat, towel and water (also available for rent).

-Don’t think you have to be in shape before coming to class--a regular practice will help you quickly gain strength and flexibility.
-You will feel challenged by the yoga during class--everyone does.
-Always do your best but take breaks if you need to by sitting down.
+Don’t think you have to be in shape before coming to class — a regular practice will help you quickly gain strength and flexibility.
+You will feel challenged by the yoga during class — everyone does.
+Always do your best and take breaks if you need to by sitting down.
 It’s normal, especially as beginners, to feel dizzy, nauseated or lightheaded.
-It’s temporary.
-As your body acclimates to the heat and postures, these sensations disappear.
+These sensations are temporary and will disappear as your body acclimates to working out in the heat.

 During class nobody will judge you.
 The teacher will guide you with compassion and respect.
-There’s no need to be self conscious.
-Everyone is so focused on themselves that they will not notice you.
+There’s no need to be self conscious as everyone is focused on themselves.

 Take your second class within 24 hours.
 This will help you get over initial soreness and acclimate to the heat.
-Make up your mind to take 10 classes as quickly as possible to experience how good yoga and pilates make you feel.
+Join our Hello to YO Challenge and take 10 classes as quickly as possible to experience how good hot yoga and pilates make you feel.

 Most importantly, remember everyone had their first class.
-Experienced practitioners make it look easy because they persevered--you can too!
+Experienced practitioners make it look easy because they persevered, and you can too!
 You’re ready to rock.
 Pick a convenient class time and come as soon as you can.
 We can’t wait to meet you.

 What to Bring